May to meet Merkel and Macron for last-minute Brexit talks on eve of key summit

 Tuesday’s weekly meeting of Cabinet has been cancelled due to Mrs May’s travels, with no rescheduled date yet announced.

-Setting out Mrs May’s plans for talks with fellow leaders, the Downing Street spokeswoman said: “She always engages with European leaders in the lead-up to Council.
-This is obviously a unique Council, specifically focused on Brexit.

-“The Prime Minister set out a clear ask to Donald Tusk on Friday in terms of an extension, and she believes it’s important that she can set out the rationale for that ask as widely as possible in the lead-up to Council.”
+Setting out Mrs May’s plans for talks with fellow leaders, the Downing Street spokeswoman said: “The Prime Minister set out a clear ask to Donald Tusk on Friday in terms of an extension, and she believes it’s important that she can set out the rationale for that ask as widely as possible in the lead-up to Council.”

 The Prime Minister has angered Tories by holding talks with Labour, with Brexiteers including Boris Johnson concerned that she will accept a customs union as the price for a deal with Jeremy Corbyn.